telerik/winforms-docs/cloud-integration/azure/cognitive-services/text-analysis.md

 ## Step 1: Create a Text Analytics API Account

 Before you start, you need to create a new Text Analytics API account through the Azure portal.
-This has been explained in great detail in [this article](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account).
+This is explained in great detail [here](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account).

 ![](images/azure-text-analysis001.png)

-Once you've created the account, you have to obtain the subscription keys that have been generated for you.
+Once you've created the account, you have to obtain the subscription keys that were generated for you.
 You will require them later on in order to make API calls from your application.

 ## Step 2: Create the Application